What Is The Difference Between Expansionary And Contractionary Fiscal Policy

 • Business Tax Cuts: Reducing taxes on corporate profits can incentivize businesses to invest and create jobs.

 The logic behind tax cuts is that they increase aggregate demand by boosting consumer and business spending.
-For example, if individuals have more disposable income due to lower income taxes, they may choose to spend that extra money on goods and services, leading to increased sales and production.
-Similarly, if businesses have lower tax liabilities, they may be more likely to invest in new equipment or expand their operations.
+To give you an idea, if individuals have more disposable income due to lower income taxes, they may choose to spend that extra money on goods and services, leading to increased sales and production.
+Similarly, if businesses have lower tax liabilities, they may be more likely to invest in new equipment or expand their operations It's one of those things that adds up..

 Examples of Expansionary Fiscal Policy in Action